-The AC Power screen allows you to select and connect to shore power or generator power.
+The AC Power screen allows you to select and connect to shore power or generator power; monitor the available AC voltage and current draw; and start or stop the generator.
 See Power Source Selection, later in this chapter, for more information.
-The ENG ROOM FAN button activate the engine room blower fan(s).